mitra42/dweb-universal/awesomelist.md

 -- from Mike Jensen 2018-11 but dont have direct contacts to anyone on the project.

 ### Imcon International
+Backpack products - main focus seems an SOS backpack for connecting personally when offgrid.
-https://imconintl.com/product/edu/ - from Mike Jensen 2019-01-04
+Uses satellite for the backhaul, haven't had any contact but looks seriously expensive. https://imconintl.com/product/edu/ - from Mike Jensen 2019-01-04

 ### Inveneo